 Meditation empowers us to take control of our live by changing our thoughts and feelings.
 This is precisely why meditation helps with eating disorders.

 In a study published on the International Journal of Eating Disorders, Margarita Sala et. al. revealed that mindfulness leads to a decrease in eating disorders because it reduces the impact of harmful thinking habits around food.
-This study was not focus on weight gain.
+This study did not focus on weight gain.
 However, the truths it highlighted are highly related.
 Both weight loss and weight gain are often based around our thoughts.
 For instance, consider anorexia, of which HealthDirect.Gov states, “People with anorexia nervosa have an irrational fear of gaining weight.”
 It is the fear (the emotion and thoughts) that cause the problem.
 Meditation gives us the power to control those thoughts and feelings, and thereby to overcome the psychological problem what causes abnormal weight.

 As you can see, there are two ways in which meditation helps with weight gain.
 It can help to reduce metabolic rate, which will naturally increase weight gain.
-And it helps us to control the thoughts and feelings that cause eating disorders.
+And it helps us to control our thoughts and feelings that cause eating disorders.

 The best meditations for weight gain, therefore, are ones that are highly relaxing and thereby stimulate the relaxation response to decrease metabolism, and ones that increase awareness of thoughts and feelings.
 Some example of such meditations include: mindfulness, Zen, Anapanasati, and most Buddhist meditation techniques.